ShaunakSen/Creating-an-MVC-project-with-OOPhp/readme.txt

     }

-It simply returns a row
+It simply returns a row set

 now this returnView function is written in base controller: